NCDgov/ncd-site/_posts/2025-02-25-ncd-seeks-public-comment-during-march-6-council-meeting.md

 ---
 layout: post
-title: NCD seeks public comment during March 6 Council meeting
+title: NCD seeks public comment during May 29 Council meeting
 collection_name: newsroom
-date: 2025-02-25
+date: 2025-05-06
 tag: Press Release
 ---
 **For Immediate Release**

-February 25, 2025
+May 6, 2025

-**WASHINGTON–**The National Council on Disability (NCD) invites the public to present public comment during the Council's next quarterly meeting March 6 in Washington, D.C.
+**WASHINGTON–**The National Council on Disability (NCD) invites the public to present public comment during the Council's next quarterly meeting March 6 in New York, NY.

 During a 40-minute public comment session starting at 2:30 p.m.
 EST, the Council will receive input specifically on younger people in nursing homes.